-Exam Board & Specification Code: AQA 8698 Teacher in charge: Mrs D Callington Exam Board & Specification Code.
-Add 8098 reacher in charge.
-Mis D Canington
+Exam Board & Specification Code: AQA 8698 Teacher in charge: Mrs D Callington

 Spanish is the world's third most spoken language, after Mandarin Chinese and English, and ranks second in terms of native speakers.
 Spanish is a major Romance language with rich associated cultures and a vast literary tradition on two continents.
 It has an estimated 500 million native speakers and is the official language in 21 countries.
 Spanish is spoken by over 15% of the US population.
 Speaking Spanish offers the key to the rich artistic and cultural heritage of Spain and Latin America.
 Latin American countries are experiencing strong economic growth and becoming important global commercial partners.
 Hispanic consumers are the fastest-growing market segment in North America.
 Their population in the USA has grown by 60% in just one decade.